Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Introduction

-Another line of research focuses on exploring external knowledge to enrich code semantics.
-Representative approaches like MSMN \citep{yuan2022code}, KEPT \citep{yang2022knowledge} and MSAM \citep{gomes2024accurate} expand code representations by aligning code names with synonyms from medical ontologies (e.g., UMLS, Wikidata).
-While this leverages lexical variations, a critical limitation persists: synonym expansions frequently exhibit semantic homogeneity with the original code names.
-To illustrate, the synonyms ``disorder of urea cycle metabolism, unspecified'' and ``disorder of the urea cycle metabolism, nos'' both belong to ICD code 270.6, which has the name ``urea cycle disorder ''.
+To tackle the multi-label ICD coding problem, some previous studies adopt multi-stage frameworks to handle the ICD system's vast label space.
+Approaches like GPsoap \citep{yang2023multi} and TwoStage \citep{nguyen2023two} decompose the task into discrete steps, such as candidate code retrieval followed by re-ranking.
+Another line of research focuses on incorporating external knowledge to enrich code semantics.
+Methods like MSMN \citep{yuan2022code}, KEPT \citep{yang2022knowledge}, and MSAM \citep{gomes2024accurate} enhance code representations by aligning code names with synonyms from medical ontologies (e.g., Wikidata).
+While such synonym-based expansion captures lexical variations, it often adds little semantic diversity.
+For example, the synonyms ``disorder of urea cycle metabolism, unspecified'' and ``disorder of the urea cycle metabolism, nos'' both belong to ICD code 270.6 (``urea cycle disorder'').
 Consequently, such methods are only marginally effective at injecting meaningful knowledge to enhance code representations, leaving significant room for improvements in classification performance.

-Additionally, some studies have designed complex multi-stage frameworks.
-To manage the vast label space of the ICD code system, methods such as GPsoap \citep{yang2023multi} and TwoStage \citep{nguyen2023two}, typically involve a pipeline of discrete steps like retrieving and re-ranking candidate codes.
-Notably, these frameworks can be combined with other high-performing end-to-end models to achieve better performance.
+Another commonly used strategy is to leverage co-occurrence relationships to capture the complex correlations among codes.
+Several studies model these correlations using graph networks, motivated by comorbidity as the clinical foundation underlying statistical co-occurrence \citep{valderas2009defining,cao2020hypercore,luo2024corelation,wang2024multi}.
+However, these approaches often oversimplify co-occurrence as binary connections, ignoring fine-grained information such as the actual co-occurrence probabilities.
+This limitation reduces the effectiveness of representation learning, particularly for rare codes with scarce training data.